f2xiao/site/README.md

 # License

-The following directories and their contents are Copyright (c) 2022, Fangfang Xiao.
+The following directories and their contents are Copyright (c) 2023, Fangfang Xiao.
 You may not reuse anything therein without my permission:

 ```
-posts
+posts/
 src/assets
+data.json
 ```